Internet-of-People/iop-blockchain/INSTALL_OSX.md

 At the moment, the GUI does not show or generate QR Codes.

 Your wallet and all data will be stored in `~/Library/Application Support/IoP/`.
 To backup your wallet, copy `~/Library/Application Support/IoP/wallet.dat` to a secure location.

+Although everything seems to work fine, you should use this wallet file only with the Mac OS X version of IoP Core, as the Mac version is compiled against Berkeley DB 4 instead of Berkeley DB 5 and data files might be incompatible.
+To migrate your wallet between Operating Systems, we recommend using `dumpprivkey`.

 # Building IoP Core on Mac OS X